elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

     * Is there a reporting guideline for the type of you are generating?
     * Will you reuse existing testing protocols or generate and share your own protocols?

+* Since (meta)data repositories often require compliance to their metadata standards, ontologies and file formats, it is recommended to be aware of those requirements when describing the test stage.

 ### Solutions

+#### Metadata standards
-* MIEO: Minimal information necessary to record the growth of an organism in culture, has been described by Hect and colleagues ([Hecht et al., 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6283831/)).
+* **Minimum Information Standard for Engineered Organism Experiments (MIEO)**.
+Minimal information necessary to record the growth of an organism in culture, has been described by Hect and colleagues ([Hecht et al., 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6283831/)).

-* The data arising from assays for product development is highly variable and beyond the scope of this short guide.
-However, if your product is a protein such as an enzyme then some standards developed by the [Standards for Reporting Enzyme Data (STRENDA) Consortium](https://www.beilstein-institut.de/en/projects/strenda/) may be helpful ([‘Standards for Reporting Enzyme Data: The STRENDA Consortium: What it aims to do and why it should be helpful’, 2014](https://www.sciencedirect.com/science/article/pii/S2213020914000135)).
+* If your product is a protein such as an **enzyme** then some standards developed by the [Standards for Reporting Enzyme Data (STRENDA) Consortium](https://www.beilstein-institut.de/en/projects/strenda/) may be helpful ([‘Standards for Reporting Enzyme Data: The STRENDA Consortium: What it aims to do and why it should be helpful’, 2014](https://www.sciencedirect.com/science/article/pii/S2213020914000135)).

-* Microscopy is often also used to characterise the behaviour of engineered microorganisms.
+* **Microscopy** is often also used to characterise the behaviour of engineered microorganisms.
 Standards such as the [Open Microscopy Environment Ontology](https://fairsharing.org/bsg-s001430/) and the [Cellular Microscopy Phenotype Ontology (CMPO)](https://www.ebi.ac.uk/cmpo/) can help provide standardised metadata terms.

-* The [International Society for the Advancement of Cytometry (ISAC)](https://isac-net.org/page/Data-Standards) provides information on a variety of appropriate data standards for capturing Flow Cytometry data (used to characterise microbial populations at a single cell level) ([Spidlen et al., 2021](https://pubmed.ncbi.nlm.nih.gov/32881398/)).
+* **Flow Cytometry data.** The [International Society for the Advancement of Cytometry (ISAC)](https://isac-net.org/page/Data-Standards) provides information on a variety of appropriate data standards for capturing Flow Cytometry data (used to characterise microbial populations at a single cell level) ([Spidlen et al., 2021](https://pubmed.ncbi.nlm.nih.gov/32881398/)).

-* The [ENA](https://www.ebi.ac.uk/ena/browser/home), amongst others, provides guidance on the metadata for RNAseq datasets that can be shared by submission to the [ENA](https://www.ebi.ac.uk/ena/browser/home) or to repositories such as [GEO](https://www.ncbi.nlm.nih.gov/geo/) and [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/).
-[HUPO proteomics standards initiative](https://www.hupo.org/Proteomics-Standards-Initiative) provides a range of guidance for capturing and sharing proteomics data.
+* **Nucleic acids information.** The [ENA](https://www.ebi.ac.uk/ena/browser/home), amongst others, provides guidance on the metadata for RNAseq datasets.

+* **Proteomics.** [HUPO proteomics standards initiative](https://www.hupo.org/Proteomics-Standards-Initiative) provides a range of guidance for capturing and sharing proteomics data.

 #### (Meta)Data publication and sharing